Azure/azure-sdk/docs/android/design.md

 }
 ```

-For more information on what to return for `list` operations, refer to [Pagination].
+{% include requirement/MUST id="android-response-pagination" %} return an instance of the `PagedDataCollection<T>` class for all paged operations.
+For more information on what to return for `list` operations, refer to [Pagination](#pagination).

 For methods that combine multiple requests into a single call: